1. Rules of Golf

 13.1 To secure a place in an event the relevant deposit is payable at the time of entering.

-13.2 Full payment is due one calendar month before the event and for multi day events full payment is due two calendar months before the date of the first round, unless otherwise stated.
+13.2 Full payment for one day events is due one calendar month before the event and for multi day events full payment is due two calendar months before the date of the first round, unless otherwise stated.

 13.3 If full payment has not been made one calendar month before the event we reserve the right to cancel your entry and retain your deposit.

 13.5 Payment for events can either be made online or by calling the office on 0345 466 2222 with your credit / debit card details.

-14.1 The Draw for each event will appear on the website 2/3 days prior to the event along with an itinerary of the day and including other relevant information.
-Each competitor will receive an email informing them that the Draw and Competitor Information are ready to view online.
+14. Competitor Information 14.1 The Draw for each event will appear on the website 2/3 days prior to the event along with an itinerary of the day and including other relevant information.
+For multi day events each competitor will receive an email informing them that the Draw and Competitor Information are ready to view online.